RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 **Conversation**:-
 - Cloud Text-to-Speech API
 - Speech-to-text
-- Dialogflow:-  To understand intents behind customer commands and integrate with backend systems
+- Dialogflow:- is used for chatbots, interactive voice response (IVR), and other dialogue based interactions with human speech.
+To understand intents behind customer commands and integrate with backend systems.
+- Dialogflow is accessible through REST, gRPC, and client libraries.
+Client libraries are available for C#, Go, Java, Node.js, PHP, Python, and Ruby.

 **Speech-to-Text** can be used to convert short duration audio in **synchronous** calls.
 As well as it is recommended **not to re-sample** the data, if it is coming at a lower sampling rate from the source.
 - To process a speech recognition request for *long audio*, use **Asynchronous** Speech Recognition.